ShinyRa/checkraisers/README.md

-# Portfolio website built with Svelte
+# Poker app built with Svelte